Cloud-Innovation-Partners/cloudtdms/docs/Use_Cases.md

 }
 ```

-# How To Load ServiceNow Incident Data to all Database.
+# How To Load ServiceNow Incident Data to MySQL, MsSQL and Postgres databases.
 **Statement** : Load recent 100 data records from `incident` table of ServiceNow instance named `dev5786` to MySQL, MSSQL and POSTGRES databases named `mysql_db`, `mssql_db`and `postgres_db` respectively.
 Before loading mask the `number` column
 of `incident` table.